savage4618/yagpdb-ccs/README.md

 # savage's YAGPDB Custom Commands

-## This repository includes my public Custom Commands.
+## This repository includes my public custom commands.

 ---

-I have a self-host of YAGPDB.xyz called [RandomDadGPDB.xyz](http://randomdad.xyz:5000/manage) that I originally launched to test out the dadjoke command.
+I have a self-host of YAGPDB.xyz called [RandomDadGPDB.xyz](https://bot.randomdad.xyz) that I originally launched to test out the dadjoke command.
 I have kept it running and gotten more involved with the YAGPDB.xyz bot.
 I fiddle with a lot of stuff, so these are the custom commands I have decided are worth of public release.

-I have a discord server, it's not very official nor active, but I'd say that's probably where you can come to ask me questions and stuff: [Savage's Discord Server](https://discord.gg/sEmh7Cj)
+I have a discord server, it's not very official nor active, but I'd say that's probably where you can come to ask me questions and stuff: [Savage's Discord Server](https://discord.gg/4rPNwcpjfr)